Fast Reconfiguration of Liquid Crystal-RISs: Modeling and Algorithm Design: Performance Evaluation

+\MD{We first discuss the convergence properties of Algorithm~\ref{alg:cap}.
+This algorithm is designed such that the auxiliary variables $t_k^{\max},\,\forall k$ are decreasing in each outer loop.
+While this does not strictly guarantee a monotonic decrease of the objective function, $\underset{n}{\max}~[\bt_k]_n,\,\forall k$, in every inner step, our simulation demonstrates that the algorithm consistently converges to a stable solution, typically within 20-30 iterations for the parameters adopted in this work.

-In Fig. \ref{fig:deltaomega}, we illustrate the averaged cost function of P1 over $K$ versus the number of iterations.
-As shown, these transition time decreases progressively with each iteration.
+This convergence is illustrated in Fig.~\ref{fig:deltaomega}, where} we show the averaged cost function of P1 over $K$ versus the number of iterations.
+As shown, these transition-time values decrease progressively with each iteration.
 This behavior occurs because the initial configuration ensures that $\SNR_k(\bu_k),\,\forall \bu_k\in\Uset_k$ is greater than the threshold.
 Furthermore, each iteration is designed to guarantee that $\SNR_k(\bu_k),\,\forall \bu_k\in\Uset_k$, in subsequent iterations, does not drop below this threshold.
 Consequently, the final $\underset{\bu_k\in\Uset_k}{\min}\SNR_k(\bu_k)$ value approaches the threshold, owing to the reduction in $\underset{n}{\max}\,\,[\bt_k]_n$.
 Additionally, the maximum differential phases of LC-RISs can be increased beyond $2\pi$ by increasing the phase shifter length ($\ell_\lc$), see \eqref{eq: omega and kappa function static}.
-Typically, due to periodically of complex exponential function, $\omega_{\max}>2\pi$ does not improve the SNR; however, as can be seen from Fig.~\ref{fig:deltaomega}, $\omega_{\max}>2\pi$ can significantly improve the LC-RIS transition time due to the specific feature of LCs can be observed in \eqref{eq: time positive} and \eqref{eq: time negative}.
+Typically, due to \MD{periodicity} of complex exponential function, $\omega_{\max}>2\pi$ does not improve the SNR; however, as can be seen from Fig.~\ref{fig:deltaomega}, $\omega_{\max}>2\pi$ can significantly improve the LC-RIS transition time due to \MD{the influence of $\omega_{\max}$ as} can be observed in \eqref{eq: time positive} and \eqref{eq: time negative}.
 When the length of the LC is increased to generate a $4\pi$ differential phase shift, the transition time decreases further, highlighting the efficiency improvement.